Ra'ad al-Hamdani: After the war

 Following the invasion of Iraq the Iraqi Army was dissolved by way of Coalition Provisional Authority Order 2.
 Hamdani, now no longer in the Iraqi military, was cleared of any political crimes by the Coalition forces.
 However, due to his status as a former Sunni army officer linked to the former Ba'athist government, Hamdani became a target for Shiite militias.
 As a result, Hamdani fled the country, alongside some 2 million other Iraqis.
-Hamdani moved to Amman, where he works in military academia.
+Hamdani moved to Amman in Jordan, where he works in military academia.
 As of 2008 Hamdani believed that were he to return to Iraq he would likely be killed.

 Following the war Hamdani also founded the Association of Former Officers of the Iraqi Armed Forces, for which he is currently the chairman, and has been working to help reinstate former officers of the Iraqi Army into the new Armed Forces.

 As of 2009, Hamdani was still in contact with the Iraqi Ba'ath Party, representatives of which had expressed to him their approval for his work to reintegrate former members of the Ba'athist regime into the new Iraq.
 Hamdani also claimed to have direct contacts with Mohammed Younis al-Ahmed al-Muwali, the rival to al-Douri for the party's leadership.
 Hamdani has claimed however that he only represents former military officials, but that he feels that the government does need to make more concessions to reintegrate former Ba'athists.
 Mohammed Salman al-Saady, Maliki's adviser for reconciliation, has claimed that talks with Hamdani had stalled due to Hamdani's demands being against government policy.